GavinS551/Bit-Store/README.md

 python main.py
 ```

-or alternatively, you can build a standalone .exe yourself (windows only) by typing:
+or alternatively, you can build a standalone executable yourself by typing:

 ```
 python build.py
 ```

-and the .exe will be in the created "dist" directory, and can be moved elsewhere.
+and the packaged executable will be in the created "dist" directory, and can be moved elsewhere.
+NB: Python 3.6
+is the latest version compatible with PyInstaller, so any python version higher than 3.6 will fail to create a usable executable.

 ## Running Tests